 The ability to monitor and assess the effectiveness of PCB reductions is enhanced by the ability to track in‐stream loadings with the infrastructure present (gaging stations) in this section of the river.

+There are four entities with Clean Water Act authorities within this study area.
+These include the two states, Washington and Idaho, as well as two tribes, the Spokane Tribe and the Coeur d’Alene Tribe.